hieunguyendev2206/hieunguyendev2206/README.md

 </p>

-- ✍ I am learning C# along with .NET technology to develop Back-end for Website.
-In addition, I also know how to use technologies: HTML, CSS, JS, BootStrap, TailwinCSS to build Front-end for Website and understand how to use database management systems such as: SQL Server, MySQL, MongoDB
+- ✍ I am learning C# along with .NET technology to develop Website.
+In addition, I also know how to use technologies: HTML, CSS, JS, BootStrap, TailwinCSS, React, NodeJS, Redux Toolkit, Express to build websites and understand how to use database management systems such as: SQL Server, MySQL, MongoDB

 <br />